erzh1906/kubernetes-playbook/roles/cni/README.md

 **Notes:**

-  - You should generate password by `openssl rand -hex 128` command
+  - You should generate weave password by `openssl rand -hex 128` command